Getting Past Survivor

 Explore the transformative journey of overcoming low self-esteem, guided by the concept of mindful debugging.
 Uncover the power of self-guided experiences through purposeful workbooks designed for personal growth.
 Discover tangible benefits and witness the transformative process that leads to a more empowered and resilient self and ultimately raise your self-esteem!

-Understanding and Navigating Trauma: A Comprehensive Guide for Survivors and Their Loved Ones
+Understanding Trauma: A Comprehensive Guide for Survivors and Their Loved Ones

 The belief that "what doesn't kill you makes you stronger" doesn't always hold true for trauma survivors.
 Trauma can lead to behaviors like excessive accommodation, tolerance of negativity, emotional clutter, quick forgiveness, and difficulty asserting oneself.
 Loved ones should encourage survivors to express needs, set boundaries, and be patient.
 Survivors may also face challenges in speaking up, excessive sensitivity, trust issues, and navigating relationships.
 The path to healing involves understanding these changes, fostering open communication, and providing support for a balanced and fulfilling life.